Michael Dee

-Michael Dee is a New Zealand born jockey who currently rides in Victoria, Australia.
+Michael Dee (born April 13, 1996) is a New Zealand born jockey who currently rides in Victoria, Australia.
 He is notable for having ridden the winners of a number of Group One races.

 Racing career

 Michael's father, Richard Dee was a thoroughbred trainer.
 Michael started his riding career with the Hawkes Bay trainers Guy Lowry and Grant Cullen before moving to Kevin Myers in Wanganui.

 Dee had his first race-ride aboard Negotiate when placed 2nd at Stratford on 31 December 2012 for Kevin Myers.
 His first win was on the Adrian Bull gelding, Bamboo, at New Plymouth in a Rating 65 benchmark 1200m race on January 17, 2013.

 During his initial riding career in New Zealand he achieved: